AlvesJorge/thefontgame/README.md

 If they change the app would break:

-- The existance of this file, and it's structure https://raw.githubusercontent.com/google/fonts/main/tags/all/families.csv
+- The existence of this file, and it's structure https://raw.githubusercontent.com/google/fonts/main/tags/all/families.csv
 - Google fonts base url: https://fonts.googleapis.com/css2?family=

 ## Setup